Yscir with Honddu Isaf and Llanddew: Events

 In early 2018 county councillor Iain McIntosh visited every house in the Yscir ward to sign a petition demanding high speed broadband.
 Yscir had some of the poorest internet connectivity in Wales.

 County elections

 Since the May 1995 local government election, Yscir has been represented by one county councillor on Powys County Council.
 Councillor Dorothy Thomas, an Independent, represented the ward until 2017.
 She retired before the May 2017 elections.

 In May 2017 the Yscir ward made news by being the only ward in Wales not to hold an election, because no candidates had come forward for the vacant seat.
 This led to a second call for nominations and a by-election arranged to elect a new councillor.
 Six candidates came forward and, on 22 June 2017, Conservative Party candidate Iain McIntosh won the contest.
 McIntosh had stood unsuccessfully in Brecon's St John ward in May.
-Former Conservative, Steve Davies, stood as an Independent in the by-election and, with only 2 votes received possibly the lowest vote in any Powys Council election.
+Former Conservative Steve Davies, stood as an Independent in the by-election and, with only two votes, received possibly the lowest vote in any Powys Council election.
+In March 2025 McIntosh left the Conservatives and joined Reform UK.